-Patterson, K. L., Nochajski, T. H., & Wu, L. (in press).
+Patterson, K. L., Nochajski, T. H., & Wu, L. (2014).
 Neighborhood outcomes of formally homeless veterans participating in the HUD-VASH Program.
 Journal of Community Practice.

 Pruitt, D. K., & Nochajski, T. H. (manuscript under review).
 The impact of a community-based adaptive sports program for disabled veterans with post-traumatic stress disorder or a traumatic brain injury.

 Vest, B. M. (2013).
 Citizen, Soldier, or Citizen-Soldier? : Negotiating Identity in the US National Guard.
 Armed Forces & Society, 39(4), 602-627.

 Vest, B. M. (2014).
 Finding Balance: Individuals, Agency and Dual Belonging in the US National Guard.
 Human Organization, 73(2), 106-113.

 Vest, B. M. (2014).
 Reintegrating National Guard Soldiers After Deployment: Implications and Considerations.
 Military Behavioral Health, 2(2), 224-231.

 Vest, B. M., Cercone-Heavey, S., Homish, D. L., Homish, G. G. (2017).
 Marital Satisfaction, Family Support, and Pre-Deployment Resiliency Factors Related to Mental Health Outcomes for Reserve and National Guard Soldiers.
 Military Behavioral Health, (5)4, 313-323.